Label-Free Explainability for Unsupervised Models: Experiments

-\textbf{Quantitative Analysis} If we increase the disentanglement of a representation space, does it imply that distinct latent units are going to focus on more distinct features?
+\textbf{Quantitative Analysis.} If we increase the disentanglement of a VAE, does it imply that distinct latent units are going to focus on more distinct features?
 For the disantangled VAEs we consider, the strength of disentanglement increases with $\beta$.
 Hence, the above question can be formulated more precisely : does the correlation between the latent units saliency map decrease with $\beta$?
 To answer this question, we make box-plots of the Pearson correlation coefficients for both VAE types (Beta and TC) and various values of $\beta$.
 Results can be observed in Figure~\ref{fig:vae_pearson}.
 For MNIST, the Pearson correlation slightly decreases with $\beta$ (Spearman $\rho = -.15$).
 For dSprites, the Pearson correlation moderately increases with $\beta$ (Spearman $\rho =.43$).
 This analysis shows that increasing $\beta$ \emph{does not} imply that latent units are going to pay attention to distinct part of the images.
+In fact, the opposite is true for dSprites.
 If this results is surprising at first, it can be understood by thinking about disentanglement.
 As aforementioned, increasing disentanglement encourages distinct latent units to pay attention to distinct generative factors.
 There is no guarantee that distinct generative factors are associated to distinct features.
 To illustrate, let us consider two generative factors of the dSprites dataset: the position of a shape and its scale.
 Clearly, these two generative factors can be identified by paying attention to the edges of the shape appearing on the image, as various latent units do in Figure~\ref{subfig:examples_vae_dsprites}.
 Whenever generative factors are not unambiguously associated to a subset of features, latent units can identify distinct generative factors by looking at similar features.
 In this case, increasing disentanglement of latent units does not necessarily make their saliency maps more decorrelated.
 We conclude two things: \textbf{(1)} If we want to identify the role of each latent unit with their saliency maps, disentanglement might not be the right approach.
-Perhaps it is possible to introduce priors on the saliency map to control the features the model pays attention to, like it was done by \cite{Erion2021} in a supervised setting.
-We leave this for future works. \textbf{(2)} In the absence of interpretability for individual units, our label-free feature importance extension combines the saliency of individual units by extending crucial properties such as completeness and invariance with respect to latent symmetries.
+Perhaps it is possible to introduce priors on the saliency map to control the features the model pays attention to, like it was done by \citet{Erion2021} in a supervised setting.
+We leave this for future works. \textbf{(2)} Taking a weighted sum of these saliency maps (as done by our label-free wrappers) does not sacrifice any interpretable information specific to each unit.